thibaultcha/lua-resty-mlcache/README.md

   be used as a pub/sub backend for invalidation events propagation across workers.
 Several mlcache instances can use the same `ipc_shm` (events will be namespaced).
+- `l1_serializer`: an _optional_ function.
+Its signature and accepted values are documented under the [get()](#get) method, along with an example.
+  If specified, this function will be called by each worker every time the L1 LRU cache is a miss and the value needs to be fetched from a lower cache level (L2/L3).
+  Its purpose is to perform arbitrary serialization of the cached item to transform it into any Lua object _before_ storing it into the L1 LRU cache.
+  It can thus avoid your application from having to repeat such transformation upon every cache hit, such as creating tables, cdata objects, functions, etc...

 Example: